1886 Charleston earthquake: Building damage

 Within the city, many of the buildings sustained damage; some had to be torn down and rebuilt.
 The most prominent damage was done to buildings constructed out of brick, amounting to 81% of building damage.
 Buildings that had a wood frame suffered significantly less damage.
 Another factor that affected the percent of buildings destroyed was what kind of ground these buildings were built on.
-Buildings constructed on made ground were significantly more likely to be damaged than buildings constructed on solid ground; however, this relationship only occurred in wood-frame buildings, with 14% of wood-frame buildings built on made ground sustaining damages, compared to 0.5% of wood-frame buildings built on solid ground sustaining damages.
-This relationship was negligible as it pertains to the damages of buildings made of brick.
+Buildings constructed on made ground were significantly more likely to be damaged than buildings constructed on solid ground; however, this relationship only occurred in wood-frame buildings, with 14% of wood-frame buildings built on made ground sustaining damage, compared to 0.5% of wood-frame buildings built on solid ground sustaining damage.
+This relationship was negligible as it pertains to the damage of buildings made of brick.

 The most prominent buildings that were destroyed were commercial buildings, while residential buildings sustained significantly less damage.
 This is due to the fact that commercial buildings were older, had a more prominent top compared to the base of the building, and were made of brick.

 The Old White Meeting House near Summerville, Dorchester County, South Carolina was reduced to ruins.

 Other man-made structures were also damaged as a result of earth splits caused by the earthquake.
 Railroad tracks in Charleston and nearby areas were snapped and trains were derailed.
-Dams broke, which caused a lot of flooding in surrounding farms and roads.
+Dams broke, which caused flooding in surrounding farms and roads.
 The ground liquefied in many spots which further damaged many buildings, roads, bridges, and farm fields.

 Other damage

-Wires were cut and the railroad tracks were torn apart, cutting residents off from the outside world and vice versa.
+Wires were cut and the railroad tracks were torn apart, cutting residents off from the outside world.
 The damage was assessed to be between $5 million and $6 million.
-This would be about 112 million dollars today.
+This would be about $112 million today.
 In total, there were about 60 deaths from the earthquake.
 The Charleston earthquake was then followed by a series of aftershocks.
 It was reported there to be 300 smaller aftershocks within the first 30 years following the earthquake in 1886 and 435 total.

 Major damage occurred as far away as Tybee Island, Georgia, which is more than 60 miles away.
 Structural damage was reported several hundred miles from Charleston, including in central Alabama, central Ohio, eastern Kentucky, southern Virginia and western West Virginia.